How do I make an appointment?

 Get advice from any of the local pharmacies - ASDA Roehampton has an instore pharmacy that is open over the weekend.

-If you have a UTI or a minor injury, visit a walk-in centre (either at Parson's Green, or behind Clapham Junction Rail Station) or the Minor Injuries Unit at Queen Mary's Hospital.
+If you have a UTI or a minor injury, visit a walk-in centre (either at Parson's Green, or behind Clapham Junction Rail Station).

 If you are having a mental health crisis and you are worried you will not be able to keep yourself safe, please go to your nearest A&E, or call NHS 111 for advice.
 Please find contact numbers below for other support available.